How to Hack Asana for Project Management

 Asana’s automation capabilities, while useful, aren’t as advanced as those found in some other project management tools that offer more robust workflow automation.
 Even with drag-and-drop ease of use, Asana trails behind a lot of other project management tools in terms of how many clicks it takes to get things done.
 Especially when it’s a repetitive task.

 Hack it: Integrations to the rescue yet again!
-This is a perfect use case for a tool like Zapier, which can help you build DIY automations and, luckily, already integrates with Asana.
+This is a perfect use case for Visor, which integrates with Asana and unlocks a world of features.

 Let’s face it: a lot of what I’ve listed above is really only a major limitation on Asana’s Personal plan.
 Most of the more advanced features and functionalities require a premium subscription, which can be costly for smaller teams or organizations.